nazarnovak/obsidian-unused-notes-plugin/README.md

 # Why
 My vault grew to 850 notes, and it was hard for me to:
 - Review all the notes I have easily, and know which notes are less often opened by me
-- Keep track if the information in my notes is relevant, and if I should updated or delete it
+- Keep track if the information in my notes is relevant, or if I should update/delete it
-- Link notes together when I go through them
+- Link notes together more easily when I go through them

 I searched for a simple tool like this, and couldn't find it, so I decided to build it
 After using it for 2 weeks daily in the morning, I found it very useful and wanted to share it with others